openstreetmap/software-roadmap/README.md

 # Core software roadmap

-This is a proposed roadmap for OSM core software projects over the next 18 months or so, based on conversations with a number of OSM community members.
+This is a proposed roadmap for OSM core software projects through 2026 and into 2027, based on conversations with a number of OSM community members.
 A lot is already going on day to day, but with the structure of a roadmap, prospective contributors and the broader community can have more clarity on priorities and expectations.

 The roadmap is divided into four high-level themes.
 Under each theme are more specific focus areas, and under those are some representative examples of individual features we hope to land.
 Some items are well-defined and already discussed in the issue tracker, or even underway, while others will need refinement over time.